Grid

 Using Renderers in Columns

-Basic renderer: Renders basic values, such as dates and numbers.
+1. Basic Renderer: Renders basic values, such as dates and numbers.

-Lit renderer: Renders content using HTML markup and Lit data-binding syntax.
+2. Lit Renderer: Renders content using HTML markup and Lit data-binding syntax.

 Using Basic Renderers

-There are several basic renderers that you can use to configure grid columns.
+You can use several basic renderers to configure grid columns.

 Local Date Renderer